telerik/maui-docs/controls/collectionview/visual-structure.md

 ## Legend

-- **CollectionView Header**&mdash;Represents the item in the CollectionView.
 - **Item**&mdash;Represents the item in the CollectionView.
 - **Selected Items**&mdash;Represents the selection feature in the CollectionView.
-- **Collapsed Groups**&mdash;Represents the item in the CollectionView.
+- **Collapsed Indicator**&mdash;Represents the item in the CollectionView.
-- **Expand Button**&mdash;Represents an expand button that indicates when the group is expanded.
+- **Expand Indicator**&mdash;Represents an expand button that indicates when the group is expanded.
-- **Collapsed Button**&mdash;Represents a collapsed button that indicates when the group is collapsed.
+- **Collapsed Indicator**&mdash;Represents a collapsed button that indicates when the group is collapsed.
 - **CollectionView Group**&mdash;Represents the group element in the CollectionView.
-The Group has a header, items, and a footer.
+The Group has a header and items.
 - **Group Header**&mdash;Represents the group header elements, part of the group in the CollectionView.
-- **Group Footer**&mdash;Represents the group footer element, part of the group in the CollectionView.
-- **CollectionView Footer**&mdash;Represents the footer element in the CollectionView.